Hans Christian Ørsted: Legacy

 The centimetre-gram-second system (CGS) unit of magnetic induction (oersted) is named for his contributions to the field of electromagnetism.

 The company Danish Oil and Natural Gas (DONG), was renamed Ørsted to signal its transition from fossil fuels to becoming one the world's leading developers and operators of offshore windfarms.

+The protagonist of the 1994 role-playing video game Live A Live is named Oersted.

 The first Danish satellite, launched in 1999, was named after Ørsted.

 Toponymy

 The Ørsted Park in Copenhagen was named after Ørsted and his brother in 1879.
 The streets H. C. Ørsteds Vej in Frederiksberg and H. C. Ørsteds Allé in Galten are also named after him.

 The buildings that are home to the Department of Chemistry and the Institute for Mathematical Sciences at the University of Copenhagen's North Campus are named the H.C. Ørsted Institute, after him.
 A dormitory named H. C. Ørsted Kollegiet is located in Odense.